 What is it that we can be grateful for, before standing up, before washing, before the first cup of coffee?
 We are grateful simply to be alive.
 “Restored my soul within me” refers to the ancient Jewish belief that sleep is 1/60th of death.
 We begin the day reminding ourselves that life itself is a gift.

-And yet: Let’s remember that in our tradition, every day is thanksgiving day.
+Let’s remember that in our tradition, every day is thanksgiving day.
 The Torah teaches us that life itself is a precious gift: fragile, transient, infinitely precious.
 Use it well.

 *”Modeh” is the masculine form, “modah”the feminine.